 - Gather your own general information: available from banks, building societies, adverts or online.
 You then have to weigh up the options and make your own decisions.
 This advice is usually available for free.

-Money Advice Service offers free unbiased independent advice.
+Money Helper offers free unbiased independent advice.
 They have a free telephone helpline and a wide range of resources available on line.
 Including how to get the most of out your money, managing debt, borrowing money and investing your money.

 Tax Help for Older People provides free, independent, help and advice for older people on low incomes who cannot afford to pay for professional tax advice.